Andiweli/Unreal-Android/README.md

 > [!IMPORTANT]
 > Video games on smartphones are great, but not user-friendly if they require more than two thumbs to control.
-For this reason, this port is designed for controller input only and does only offer basic touchscreen controls.
+For this reason, this port is designed for controller input and does only offer basic touchscreen controls.
 >
 > This project is for preservation, experimentation and personal use only.
 > Unreal, Unreal Engine and related trademarks are owned by Epic Games.